microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/project/project.md

     .QueryAsync(cancellationToken);
 ```

-Here we are getting all recursively nested solution folders.
-Note that `VisualPath` the path as it shows up in Solution Explorer.
+Here we are getting all recursively nested solution folders. `VisualPath` is the path as it shows up in Solution Explorer.

 ```csharp
 string visualPath = mySolutionFolder.VisualPath;